CleanTruck.net

 Competitive Pricing

-CARB's Clean Truck Check regulation requires most diesel vehicles over 14,000 lbs GVWR in California to be tested twice a year: Within the 90 days before DMV registration is due, and again 6 months later (or 6 months prior for July to December 2025).
+CARB's Clean Truck Check regulation requires most diesel vehicles over 14,000 lbs GVWR operating in California to be tested twice a year: Within the 90 days before DMV registration is due, and again 6 months later.

 Resources